randomnerd41/working.../README.md

-# working...
+# Working...
 All of my programs that are being worked on live!

-Basicly a testing/unstable REPO for all my stuff.
+alpha, beta, and up-comming versions of my programs!

-# whats in here
+Some programs in here are

-Optibuntu:

-My program that
-makes debian/ubuntu

-based linux systems
-even faster.

-PISTION:

-A python module
-for linux that

-does not have its
-own github REPO

-yet and is stil
-being worked on.
+so new that thay dont even
+have a github repo yet.

+All software in this repo

+is Free and opensource software!

+some may have: GPL 2.0, GPL 3.0

+MIT and AGPL 3.0...

+All software in this

+repo is also made by

+classiccatlinux (randomnerd41).